How to Pick the Correct Size

 Still not sure if a full face snorkel mask is for you?

-If you want to swim laps, or love duck diving while snorkeling, then have a look at the PowerBreather Snorkel.
+If you want to swim laps, or love to dive deep while snorkeling, then have a look at the PowerBreather Snorkel.

 These come in 5 different models for different swimming requirements.
 These are made for endurance and lap swimmers, as well as recreational snorkelers.

 Full Reviews of Full Face Snorkel Masks